pawel045/machine-learning-basics/README.md

 # machine-learning-basics

 This is repository with my projects during learning basics of ML.
-Course created by Rune:
+Course created by Rune - I highly recommend:

 + https://www.learnpythonwithrune.org/machine-learning/